 Tourist Places on Mughal Road

-Like Banks and ATMs, gas stations too are available at regular intervals.
-Mechanics are also available at all the towns I mentioned above.
+Like Banks and ATMs, gas stations also are available at regular intervals.
+Mechanics are also available in all the towns I mentioned above.

 Time Needed for Mughal Road

-I hope the information above on visiting Aharbal was of help.
+I hope the information above on traveling on Mughal Road was of help.
 If you need any further details, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.